petermr/openVirus/dictionaries/funders/funders_dictionary.md

 ### Creating the dictionary 3 :
 1. This one is created using SPARQL/Wikidata Query Service.
 2. How is it created ?  ---- https://github.com/petermr/openVirus/wiki/Dictionaries:-creation-from-Wikidata
+3. SPARQL Query used :

+`#Funders
+SELECT ?FunderLabel ?Country ?CountryLabel ?instanceofLabel  ?Funder ?crossrefid  WHERE {
+  ?Funder wdt:P3153 ?crossrefid .
+  ?Funder wdt:P31 ?instanceof .
+  ?Funder wdt:P17 ?Country .

+  SERVICE wikibase:label { bd:serviceParam wikibase:language "en". }
+}
+LIMIT 20000000`

-3. The dictionary created is : https://github.com/petermr/openVirus/blob/master/dictionaries/funders/sparql%20(6)
+4. The dictionary created is : https://github.com/petermr/openVirus/blob/master/dictionaries/funders/sparql%20(6)
-4. In this case, the output is in the format **sparql.xml**
+5. In this case, the output is in the format **sparql.xml**